lemmack/lemmack.github.io/content/posts/tissue-surveillance-of-persistent-toxicants.md

 To accurately quantify the body burden of a pollutant, the sample must remain chemically pristine.
 Formalin introduces three major sources of error.

-### 1. The Contamination Baseline
+### 1. Contamination and Leaching
-In toxicology, we are often looking for parts per billion (ppb).
-Standard commercial formalin is notoriously "dirty" from a chemical perspective.
+In toxicology, we are often measuring parts per billion (ppb).
+At these concentrations, formalin fixation introduces two opposing sources of error: [contamination and leaching](https://doi.org/10.1002/etc.4709).
+**Contamination (False Highs)**
+Standard commercial formalin is can be "dirty" from a chemical perspective.
 * **Trace Metals:** Formalin buffers frequently contain trace amounts of zinc, copper, and even lead from industrial manufacturing and storage.
-If you submerge a tissue sample in this solution, you ruin the ability to distinguish between the lead that was in the bone and the lead that was in the jar.
+Studies have found that copper concentrations in formalin-fixed brain tissue [can increase by approximately 37%](https://doi.org/10.1007/s10534-010-9359-4) compared to fresh-frozen samples, likely due to contamination from the fixative.
+If you submerge a tissue sample in this solution, you lose the ability to distinguish between the metal that was in the tissue and the metal that was in the jar.
 * **Plasticizers:**  Formalin is often stored in plastic containers that leach phthalates and bisphenols.
-This makes it impossible to accurately measure these specific endocrine disruptors in the tissue, as the background noise from the fixative overwhelms the signal.
+This makes it difficult to accurately measure these specific endocrine disruptors in the tissue, as background contamination from storage can overwhelm the true signal.
+**Leaching (False Lows)**
+The opposite problem is equally serious.
+Formalin is an aqueous solution, and over time, soluble elements diffuse out of the tissue and into the surrounding fluid.
+* **Time-Dependent Loss:** Studies of formalin-fixed brain tissue have documented substantial leaching that increases with storage duration.
+Concentrations of arsenic, cadmium, magnesium, and rubidium in the formalin can [increase more than 100-fold](https://doi.org/10.1007/s12011-007-8051-1) over years of storage, representing material lost from the tissue itself.
+* **Differential Effects:** The magnitude of leaching varies considerably by element.
+Iron concentrations in fixed brain tissue can decrease by approximately 40%, and zinc by as much as 77%, while nickel and chromium show minimal leaching.
+This inconsistency means there is no simple correction factor; each analyte behaves differently.
+The net effect is bidirectional error that varies by compound, tissue type, and storage duration, making quantitative comparisons across studies nearly impossible.

 ### 2. Extraction Efficiency
 To measure a toxicant, you must first extract it from the tissue matrix.
 Formalin works by cross-linking proteins, effectively turning the tissue into a rubbery, resistant material.